SecRef*: Securely Sharing Mutable References Between Verified and Unverified Code in F*: Introduction

 We have built a secure compilation framework, \secrefstar{}, around the main ideas above and inspired by previous work for the IO effect~\cite{sciostar}.
-Similarly to this work, we shallowly embed the source and target language in \fstar{}, in our case on top of Labeled References.
-The only side effect our languages have is state, and they both have first-order ML-style mutable references.
-The difference is that source programs have concrete refinement types and pre- and post-conditions in their interface, while target programs do not.
+Like them, we shallowly embed the source and target language in \fstar{}, in our case on top of Labeled References.
+The only effect our languages have is state, with first-order ML-style mutable references.
+The difference between the languages is the interface through which the program communicates with the unverified code: a source interface has concrete refinement types and pre- and post-conditions to model verified code, while a target interface has them abstract to model unverified code.
 Part of \secrefstar is dedicated to statically verifying stateful source programs like the one above against rich interfaces assumed about linked unverified target code that include refinement types as well as pre- and post-conditions.
-These interfaces expose an universal property of unverified code, which cannot modify \ls{private} references.
-However, to establish any logical predicates on \ls{shareable} references, which can cross the verified-unverified boundary, \secrefstar{} has to add dynamic checks, which it does using higher-order contracts.
+These interfaces expose a universal property of unverified code, which cannot modify \ls{private} references.
+However, to establish any logical predicates on \ls{shareable} references, which can cross the verified-unverified boundary, \secrefstar{} adds dynamic checks, using higher-order contracts.

 This paper makes the following \textbf{contributions:}